DtxdF/AppJail/README.md

 ## Unprivileged users

+**Note**: Now an unprivileged user can run `appjail` without running `appjail-user` and this is the recommended way.
+Much of the following explanation actually applies.

 When you share a server with co-workers or when you are the only person using a laptop, it is probably worth using AppJail without accessing the `root` account.
 AppJail has a simple but useful wrapper for such users named `appjail-user`.

 The `appjail-user` uses `RUNAS` (default: `doas`) to execute AppJail commands as root.
 You can set it in the AppJail configuration file to whatever you prefer, such as `sudo` or `doas`.
 Of course, you need to install one of them first.
 I recommend using `security/doas` because it is simple and secure.